ZeldOcarina/nu-dentistry/dental-insurance.md

   superheading:
   heading: PPO DENTAL INSURANCE
   text: WE ACCEPT ALL PPO INSURANCE PLANS TO ENSURE YOU RECEIVE THE HIGHEST LEVEL
-    OF FLEXIBILITY AND CHOICE IN YOUR DENTAL TREATMENTS.
+    OF FLEXIBILITY AND CHOICE IN YOUR DENTAL TREATMENTS
   content: |-
     Here at Nu Dentistry, we accept all Preferred Provider Organization (PPO) dental insurance plans.
 PPO insurance gives you a wide selection of treatments and dental offices like us to choose from without having to worry about primary care providers, referrals to specialists, or dental emergencies during vacations and travel.
 Popular providers of dental PPO insurance include Cigna, United Healthcare, Ameritas, Humana, and Delta Dental Insurance.
 There are standard costs and levels of coverage with each plan.